KUNDAN1334/YT_SCAN/README.md

 # YouTube AI Assistant Chrome Extension

-A Chrome extension that uses AI to answer questions about YouTube video content using RAG (Retrieval Augmented Generation) with LLaMA2.
+A Chrome extension that uses AI to answer questions about YouTube video content using RAG (Retrieval Augmented Generation) with Mistral AI.

 ## Features